dreamking60/d3-start-to-finish-leanpub/manuscript/32 PRACTICAL Finishing touches.md

 You’re nearly finished!
 This practical adds a few finishing touches to the Energy Explorer.

-The text style throughout the visualization will be tweaked, hover effects will be added to links (such as the footer data source) and the popup content will be styled.
+The text style throughout the visualisation will be tweaked, hover effects will be added to links (such as the footer data source) and the popup content will be styled.

 ![](https://learn.createwithdata.com/wp-content/uploads/2020/08/image-29-1024x427.png)